Özdemir Pasha

-Özdemir Pasha (died 1561, Sana, Yemen Eyalet) was a Mamluk general for the Ottoman Empire, of Kumyk Turkic or Circassian descent.
+Özdemir Pasha (died 1560, Habesh Eyalet was a Mamluk general for the Ottoman Empire, of Kumyk Turkic or Circassian descent.
 He joined Hadım Süleyman Pasha's campaign to India in 1538 (see Ottoman naval expeditions in the Indian Ocean).
-Later he became the Ottoman governor of Yemen and invaded Nubia and Abyssinia in 1557 for the Ottoman Empire, but failed and was captured in battle.
+Later he became the Ottoman governor of Yemen and invaded Nubia and Abyssinia.
+He fell ill while campaigning in Abyssinia and died in Debarwa in November, 1560.

+Campaigns in Yemen

+In 1546 Üveys Pasha captured Ta’izz, however he was assassinated by his own men and Özdemir Pasha seized power.
+He captured Sana’a in 1547 and managed to capture Sa’da in 1548.

+He was unable to defeat Mutahhar at Thula in 1552, however managed to sign an agreement in which Mutahhar recognised Ottoman suzerainty and maintained authority over Kawkaban and Thula.
+The following year, Özdemir Pasha established Ottoman authority over Rayma, Wusab, Utuma, Hubaysh and Kuhlan.

 Özdemir Pasha was well-regarded for bringing some measure of stability in the otherwise difficult-to-govern Yemeni eyalet.
 Under his supervision, cities were garrisoned, fortresses were built and the trade routes were secured.
-His rule was cut short by his death in 1561 in Sana, Yemen.
+His rule was cut short by his death in 1561 in Sanaa, Yemen.